Prof. Dr. Felix Schwägerl

 - Member of the Elite Network Bavaria

-Prof. Dr. Sebastian Stadler
+Prof. Dr.-Ing.
+Sebastian Stadler

 User Experience für digitale Produkte und ⠀ Virtual Reality